zxlooong/hdcookbook/trunk/xlets/demos/weatherWidget/README.txt

 1) RC Events for forecast and entering the zip code:

-The forecast information is obtained by pressing the down arrow button.
+The forecast information is obtained by pressing the down or right arrow button.

 The left arrow key can be used to erase the zip code displayed in